joy-prime/joy-types/README.md

   artificially limit what programmers can express, such as by making it impractical to express generic containers or functional primitives like `map` and `reduce`.

-* As type systems become more expressive (such as by adding generics to Java, or even more so in Haskell), they substantially increase language complexity and cognitive load.
+* As compile-time type systems become more expressive (such as by adding generics to Java, or even more so in Haskell), they substantially increase language complexity and cognitive load.
   They also get in the way of incremental development, because they require an entire program to be provably consistent before it can be run.

 * As programmers strive to capture more of their invariants, they push even fairly complex type systems (such as Haskell) to steadily increase in complexity.
 The type system becomes a language of its own.